Mariners’ Gordon, Healy placed on IL, Bass signed

 Gordon has a bruised right wrist and Healy lower back inflammation.

-Seattle, which has gone 12-25 following a 13-2 start, made eight roster moves before Tuesday night’s game against Texas.
-The Mariners selected the contract of left-hander Tommy Milone from Triple-A Tacoma, and he was scheduled to start against the Rangers.
+Seattle, 10-26 following a 13-2 start, made eight roster moves before Tuesday night’s 5-3 loss to Texas.
+The Mariners selected the contract of left-hander Tommy Milone from Triple-A Tacoma, and he started against the Rangers.
 Second baseman Shed Long was recalled from Tacoma and was in the starting lineup.

 Third baseman Dylan Moore was activated from the 10-day injured list after recovering from a bruised right wrist.
 Right-handed reliever Parker Markel was optioned to Tacoma, and right-handed reliever Ryan Garton was designated for assignment.